 Providing comprehensive and continuing care to patients is the forte of family physicians.
 The burden of providing such care to patients with complicated co-morbidities is increasing rapidly in ageing populations.
 Primary care systems around the world are ill equipped to face such a challenge.
 Family physicians need to hone their skills in this area of care.
-We propose the use of the SBAR4 model as a framework for managing complex co-morbidities.
-This model is easy to learn and use by family physicians as it is based on the familiar SBAR model of clinical communication and Pendelton's 7 Tasks of consultation.
+In this article, we introduce the SBAR4 model and propose it as a framework for managing patients with complex co-morbidities.
+This model is easy to learn and use by family physicians as it is based on the familiar SBAR model of clinical communication and Pendleton's 7 Tasks of consultation.
 We believe that the SBAR4 will assist the clinician to assess patients with complex co-morbidities and map out a comprehensive care plan that can be easily understood by a multidisciplinary team caring for such patients.